×

 We asked people living in Marcala to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Marcala, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sandals, but also pack a few pairs of long pants and long-sleeved shirts for cooler evenings or more formal occasions.
 A lightweight rain jacket or umbrella is also essential as Honduras experiences a rainy season.
 Don't forget to pack a good pair of walking shoes or hiking boots if you plan on exploring the local natural attractions.
 A hat, sunglasses, and plenty of sunscreen are also necessary to protect yourself from the sun.
 Pack all necessary toiletries, including insect repellent and any prescription medications you may need.
 It's also a good idea to bring a basic first aid kit.
 If you plan on cooking, consider packing some of your favorite spices or hard-to-find ingredients.
 Bring copies of important documents, such as your passport, driver's license, and medical records.
 Pack a Spanish-English dictionary or phrasebook, or download a translation app on your phone, as English is not widely spoken in Marcala.
-Lastly, consider packing items that remind you of home, such as photos or small mementos, to help you settle into your new surroundings," remarked one expat in Marcala, Honduras.
+Lastly, consider packing items that remind you of home, such as photos or small mementos, to help you settle into your new surroundings," commented one expat who made the move to Marcala.

 What cultural faux pas should I try to avoid making in Marcala?